game developers

 Recent insights for game developers

-• Australian legislation addresses loot boxes in video games
+• Australian legislation tackles loot boxes in video games

-Australian legislation addresses loot boxes in video games
+Australian legislation tackles loot boxes in video games

 The Classification (Publications, Films and Computer Games) Amendment (Loot Boxes) Bill 2022 (Bill) has been tabled in the House of Representatives on the 28 November 2022.
 The private member’s Bill acts in response to growing support for the regulation of features and elements within video games which appear to simulate gambling.

-• Digital Games Tax Offset proposed by Albanese
+• Digital games tax offset introduced by Albanese

 The Albanese Labor Government has proposed a Digital Games Tax Offset (DGTO) of 30%, encouraging the growth of the digital games industry in Australia.
 Learn more about the DGTO and how it will create more jobs and international competitiveness.

-• Legal issues in software support agreements
+• Legal concerns in software support agreements

-Legal issues in software support agreements
+Legal concerns in software support agreements

 Software developers must consider tech and product support services when taking software to market, such as differences between technical and product support, supported and non-supported items, and differences between installed and hosted software support agreements.